gooznick/cppcourse/components/components.md

 <!--
 Build systems automate compiling, linking, and installing software.
 Examples: Make, CMake, Ninja, Meson.

--->
+According to the definition, it's part of the toolchain.

+My definition: Only the tools that depend one another are called "toolchain" -->

 ---

+# IDE
-# IDE - Integrated Development Environment 🖥️
+### Integrated Development Environment 🖥️

 * **Features:** Code Editor, Compilation, Debugging, Toolchain Integration